 Denth shrugged, but gave Peprin a set of instructions--including one telling him not to return to the house for several hours--and sent him off.
 Then, Denth waved for Vivenna and the others to enter the building.
 The nervous Idrian man--who’d said his name was Thame--went first.
 Vivenna followed him in, and was surprised to find the inside of the building looked quite a bit more sturdy than the outside had indicated.

-Tonk Fah had found a stool, and he placed it down in the center of the room.
+Tonk Fah found a stool, and he placed it down in the center of the room.

 “Have a seat, friend,” Denth said, gesturing.